shervinazadi/GSS_Call_Python/README.md

 ## Upcoming Features

-- Support of selective attribute transfer to resduce the overhead
 - Support of list attributes
 - Support of intrinsic attributes
 - Support of writing python code inside houdini interface